abhishekdixitadobe/AcrobatSignBulkOperations-React/README.md

     Role-Based Fetching: Fetch agreements based on assigned roles, simplifying the process of retrieving agreements associated with specific users or groups.
   </li>
   </ul>

+**Important:** Please ensure that the date range is within a six-month duration, as the Adobe Sign API does not support queries beyond this range.

 #### 3. Download library templates form fields:
   <ul>